digimori/CottageDelights/README.md

 I chose to use Offcanvas for my mobile navigation as it doesn't have an effect on the overall content of the page and positioning compared to a collapsible nav.
 This makes media queries easier to separate out from a developer standpoint and gave me somewhere to comfortably put the search bar and account links without compromising the site's design.

 * Home page images:
+I choose images of tea, cakes and cottage themed aesthetics to continue the theme of a cottagecore themed afternoon tea.

 ### Wireframes